Vietnam.vn - Nền tảng quảng bá Việt Nam

 Two Hanoians, painter Le Thiet Cuong and People's Artist Nguyen Huu Tuan, recounted the story of those days, which were also their youthful years, with simple, gentle memories, like the lyrics of the famous song Hanoi - Hue - Saigon (Hoang Van, poem by Le Nguyen):

-"On the motherland, the sun is as rosy as silk, through thousands of years the two regions are bound together, like branches growing up from the same root, like brothers of the gentle mother Vietnam.
+"On the motherland, the sunshine is as rosy as silk, through thousands of years of attachment, two regions grow together like branches growing from the same root, like brothers of the gentle mother Vietnam.
 Hue holds hands with Saigon and Hanoi...".

 The first person I asked was the son of the author of the lyrics - painter Le Thiet Cuong.